L.B.J. & C. Head Start’s Approach to School Readiness

 L.B.J.& C. Head Start strives to assist the entire family by increasing their self-confidence, self-efficiency, and improve the overall quality of their lives.
-The Family Service Unit provides an on-going outreach and recruitment process that informs families of services provided and solicits applications for enrollment into the program.
+The Family Engagement Unit provides an on-going outreach and recruitment process that informs families of services provided and solicits applications for enrollment into the program.
 Head Start families receive assistance with developing a Family Partnership Agreement, assistance in attainable goals, and a comprehensive Community Resource Booklet.
 Counseling, emergency assistance, support, and guidance are provided to families either directly from the Head Start Program or through our extensive referral services.

 The Head Start program provides a comprehensive health service program that includes a broad range of medical, dental, mental health, and nutrition services for the children.
 The Health Plan provides the child's family with the necessary skill and insight to link the family to an on-going health care system to ensure that the child continues to receive comprehensive health care even after leaving Head Start.